valeriosouza/jetpack-whatsapp/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Due to a problem in WhatsApp or Windows Phone, the button does not work on these devices.
+Removed button on these devices

 = 1.0.0 =
 * Initial Beta Release

 == Upgrade Notice ==

+= 1.0.1 =
+* Due to a problem in WhatsApp or Windows Phone, the button does not work on these devices.
+Removed button on these devices

 = 1.0.0 =
 * Initial Beta Release